floriankraemer/floriankraemer.github.io/_posts/2024-10-03-Naming-Matters-An-Example.markdown

 The single responsibility principle does not only improve the technical quality of the code but also makes it better to understand.
 Some might argue that this is over-engineered, which might be true, but this argument doesn’t consider the importance of readability and understanding the code.

-The class was not renamed at the time of writing this for good reasons, but will be renamed to `HorseIdentifierHelper`.
-For the time being it will be the ambiguous "Helper", because it deals with two concerns: Validation and conversion, which should be split as well (Single Responsibility principle from the SOLID principles), but might not be very pragmatic in this case.
+The class was not renamed at the time of writing this for good reasons, but it will be renamed to `HorseIdentifierHelper`.
+For the time being it will be the ambiguous "Helper", because it deals with two concerns: Validation and conversion, which should be split as well (Single Responsibility principle from the SOLID principles), but might not always be very pragmatic in this case.

 The ultimate goal should be to have a `HorseIdentifierValidator` and a `HorseIdentifierConversion` class, using the validator, would improve the understandability greatly.

 ## Conclusion: Name your things properly

 If you encounter strange names don't hesitate to change them.
-Refactoring naming is easy using today's powerful IDEs as long as the [locality of connascence](https://connascence.io/locality.html) is within the same system and does not go beyond the systems boundaries of the application by being exposed to external services.
+Refactoring naming is easy using today's powerful IDEs as long as the [locality of connascence](https://connascence.io/locality.html) is within the same system and does not go beyond the system's boundaries of the application by being exposed to external services.

 > “You know you are working on clean code when each routine you read turns out to be pretty much what you expected.
 You can call it beautiful code when the code also makes it look like the language was made for the problem.”

 — Ward Cunningham

-**There is no excuse to not fix naming when you encounter bad naming!**
+**There is no excuse not to fix naming when you encounter bad naming!**